CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/20-generative-ai-travel-demo.md

 In this exercise, you will use Microsoft Copilot to generate travel plans.

-> **Note**: This exercise assumes that you have a [personal Microsoft Account](https://signup.live.com) (such as an Outlook.com account).
+## Lab objectives

+In this lab, you will perform:
+- Task 1: Use Microsoft Copilot to generate travel plans

 ## Task 1: Use Microsoft Copilot to generate travel plans

-1. In your web browser, open [Microsoft Copilot](https://copilot.microsoft.com) at `https://copilot.microsoft.com`.
+1. In a new tab, open [Microsoft Copilot](https://copilot.microsoft.com) at `https://copilot.microsoft.com`.

-1. Click on the **Sign in** button on the right hand side of the screen.
-Sign in using your personal Microsoft account - closing any welcome messages or offers that are displayed.
+1. Click on the **Sign in** button on the right hand side of the screen and sign-in with the microsoft account.

 1. Consider the following ways you can improve responses from a generative AI assistant:
     - Start with a specific goal for what you want the assistant to do